 - Distance - Microbial reduction decreases as the distance from the light source increases.

 - Angle - The angle of the surface presented to the light reduces outcome.

 - Shadowing - Non-line of site from UV light source by objects reduces outcome.

 - Location of the light bulbs impacts outcome.

 - Unable to achieve “no growth” for C. difficile spore kill throughout room.

-- Room surfaces absorb UV light energy (efficacy via room surface reflections is misleading).
+- Room surfaces absorb UV light energy (efficacy via surface reflections is deceptive).

 - Will damage eye tissue if accidentally exposed.